shaky411/Team-Generator/README.md

 **Instructions**

-* Create a README generator that displays the following sections:
+Create a command-line application that accepts accepts user input

     * The title of my project
     * Sections entitled: